 Lama Alomari and Ayman Khushaim

-An 11-year-old boy who is known to have Sickle Cell Disease presented to his routine follow up with history of new frontal headache and difficulties with his school performance.
-Magnetic Resonance Imaging was done and it depicted hair-on-end sign, a hallmark of excessive erythropoiesis caused by severe anemia.
+An 11-year-old boy known to have sickle cell disease presented to his routine follow up with a history of new frontal headache and difficulties with his school performance.
+Magnetic resonance imaging of the brain depicted a hair-on-end sign, a hallmark of excessive erythropoiesis caused by severe anemia.

 Published on: July 22, 2020

 Citation: Alomari L, Khushaim A. 2020.
 “Hair-on-End” Sign on a Magnetic Resonance Imaging of the Head in a Sickle Cell Disease Patient – A Clinical Image.
 J Med Imaging Case Rep 4(2): 57-58.